-Stomp [http://stomp.codehaus.org/] is a text-orientated wire protocol that allows Stomp clients to communicate with Stomp Brokers.
-HornetQ now supports both Stomp 1.0 and Stomp 1.1.
+Stomp [http://stomp.github.com/] is a text-orientated wire protocol that allows Stomp clients to communicate with Stomp Brokers.
+HornetQ now supports Stomp 1.0, 1.1 and 1.2.

-Stomp clients [http://stomp.codehaus.org/Clients] are available for several languages and platforms making it a good choice for interoperability.
+Stomp clients are available for several languages and platforms making it a good choice for interoperability.